Frequently Asked Questions¶

 How can I activate my membership?¶

-To connect a new instance to your membership account, you will need to log in with the admin user that is automatically created during setup (see your docker-compose.yml
+To connect a new instance to your membership account, you will need to log in with the super admin user that is automatically created during setup (see your compose.yaml

 file or the app store documentation), and then follow the steps described in our activation guide.